dani-osterman/airfetch/README.md

 Forget cables.
 AirFetch automatically detects your camera on the network and backs up your shots with ease.
 - **Smart Incremental Sync**: Only transfers new files, saving time and bandwidth.
 - **Background Operation**: Lives quietly in your menu bar until you need it.
-- **Security-Scoped Storage**: Robust macOS permission handling ensures your data goes exactly where you want it.

 ### 📷 Native macOS Design
 Built efficiently with Swift and SwiftUI, AirFetch feels like a part of the operating system—lightweight, fast, and beautiful.